 I don’t want to argue with you.
 The 80s were and always will be the best decade ever, fact.
 It was a magic combination of economic success, laid-back tunes, perms, mullets and shoulder pads.
 If you could graph modern progress with the psychological impact on happiness, the 80s is where it peaked.

-The 90s is proof, 90s music is depressing!
+The 90s is proof.
+90s music is depressing!
 Hole, Nirvana, Radiohead.
-That’s when the problems started and from there it only got worse.
+That’s when the problems started and from there on it only got worse.
 I mean really, hit me baby one more time?
-Ouch.
 Basically what happened is the internet, CDs and mobile phones.
 While they made life more convenient, they also made us busier, gave us too many choices, and pretty much sped up time.
 It’s not silly, it’s true.
 Time literally sped up.
 Compare a year today to a year in the 80s.
 See my point?

 The 80s were great because we had all the progress we needed to be at our happiest.
 We valued the shit we had.
 Corruption was so easy back then too.
 Paper tax returns, are you kidding me?
 It was magic.
 Everyone was making money!
-And you did it slowly, with a cigarette and drink in your hand.
+And you did it slowly, with a cigarette and a drink in your hand.
 The pace of life in the 80s was so chilled.
 People worked hard, but methodically, and without today’s distractions.
 They still did things by hand and on paper, which people today are doing purely for relaxation purposes.
 You know what I’m talking about, adult-colouring-book people.

 I love my Netflix, but I actually felt sick once after watching it for 12 hours straight.
 This was impossible to do in the 80s.
-At some point, you would have to go outside.
-Only letters from the postman would show up at your door.
-And maybe the occasional door to door salesman to keep all those stay at home mummies company, wink wink.
+At some point, you would get bored and have to go outside.
+It was inevitable.
+There was no Amazon delivery.
+Only the postman or pizza would show up at your door.
+And maybe the occasional door to door salesman to keep all those stay-at -home mummies company, wink wink.
 They think we don’t know, but we know.
-Those 60s broads were cray cray.
+Those 60s broads were cray-cray.

 But of that 80s vibe, there are two really special movies I grew up watching, 3 Men and a Baby (1987) with Tom Selleck and Tom Cruise’s Cocktail (1988).
 Every time I hear the Beach Boy’s Kokomo play (which is like every other day because tune), I’m reminded of a young, superhot Tom Cruise shaking up one of his classic cocktails, and the gorgeous Elisabeth Shue with her long golden hair running up to the beach bar in Jamaica.
 It gives me goosebumps.
 But the storyline takes a dark turn after they’re done frolicking under a waterfall.

-3 Men and a Baby (1987) – and later 3 Men and a Little Lady (1990) – is my favourite feel good film.
+3 Men and a Baby (1987) – and later 3 Men and a Little Lady (1990) – is my favourite feel-good film.
 It’s about three bachelors who find themselves forced to raise a baby together.
 It’s full of hilarious witty lines and comical scenes.
 It’s the best.
 The moment they figure out time travel, I know where I’m going!